 In the end, they manage to work their way to the edge to burst the bubble and climb out, which totally breaks the idea of the skybox, but let’s not get into that small Hollywood technicality…

 Let’s put aside fiction and get technical for a moment.
 While writing this article, I spent a lot of time thinking about what skyboxes “really are.”
 As I dug around looking for info, I realized that skyboxes aren’t unique to game design environments.
 In astronomy, there is the celestial sphere — an imaginary sphere of infinite radius, centered at the observer.

 This looks really similar to a skybox, doesn’t it?
 The celestial sphere actually correlates pretty nicely to designing in VR if you can imagine placing a camera at the center, then the infinite sphere surrounding it would be your game skybox.
 You’d project an image onto the inside of the sphere to create the skybox scenery.

 Within this scope, distances and line of sight also become important considerations.
 How far can the player in your VR world see?
-What should they see in the distance where the land meets the sky?
+What should they see in the distance where the land appears to meet the sky?
 How can the player’s position affect their range of view?
 This all has to do with the horizon.

 Calculating the apparent horizon

-In the diagram below, imagine a person is standing on a sphere S, which could be the surface of Earth.
-The observer is positioned at O with their eye height at h.
+In the diagram below, imagine a sphere S, which could be the surface of Earth.
+The observer is positioned at O with their eye height, h.
 The Earth’s radius is R and center C.

 Let’s say the observer is standing on a beach, looking out at a sunset.
 At a certain point, G, the sky appears to meet land.
 Calculating the length of line OG gives us the apparent horizon distance.
 It’s a rough idea of how far someone can see and it’s related to their position above the Earth.